VirgilSecurity/virgil-e3kit-kotlin/README.md

 ```

 #### Delete group chat

-To delete a group, the owner has to use the `deleteGroup` method and specify the group `identifier`.
+To delete a group, the owner needs to use the `deleteGroup` method and specify the group `identifier`:

 ```kotlin
 ethree.deleteGroup(groupId).addCallback(object : OnCompleteListener {
     override fun onSuccess() {